syncfusion-content/wpf-docs/wpf/Scheduler/Overview.md

 **Recurrence Appointment** — Easily configure recurring events on a daily, weekly, monthly, or yearly basis.
 You can also skip or change the occurrence of a recurring appointment.

-**Appointment Mapping** - Scheduler control supports to mapp any collection that implements the IEnumerable interface to populate appointments.
+**Appointment Mapping** - Scheduler control supports to map any collection that implements the IEnumerable interface to populate appointments.

 **Appointment Editor** - You can easily create, edit, or delete appointments using the built-in appointment editor.